obertscheiderfhwn/RTMsim/paper.md

 # Modeling

 From a flow physics point of view the filling process is described by an incompressible resin which is injected under pressure into a cavity which initially is either evacuated or filled with air.
 Since the simulation tool shall run robust and independent of numerics-related input like under-relaxation coefficients or time-steps, a one phase compressible model is chosen.
+The governing equations shown in [@]groessing] are modified.
 Conservation laws for a compressible continuity equation, momentum equations in a local cell coordinate system, an adiabatic law as equation of state and a volume-of-fluid equation to track the resin flow front must be solved.

 Since the filling is a result of the pressure difference between injection pressure and initial cavity pressure, gauge pressures are used for the simulation.
 The initial pressure in the cavity is set equal to zero and the injection pressure is set equal to the pressure difference.
 This normalization to gauge pressures results in a filling which is independent of the pressure level and only depends on the pressure difference.